 How To Think Through Your Branding or Re-Branding (and Strategy, and Marketing Communications), P2

-Much better to read Part 1 first: Come back here when you’re done...we’ll keep this post warm for you.
+Much better to read Part 1 first (right here in the PowerBlogs): Come back here when you’re done...we’ll keep this post warm for you.

 Branding or Rebranding requires thinking on lots of dimensions – freshness, clarity, innovative insights, some comparative thinking, and much more.

 Don’t go in “knowing” the answers to such questions as who is your market, and what do they want....in fact, Part 1 of this series explains a bit of what you’ll miss if you have the Short-Attention-Span-Jitters, and pogo-stick your way through.

 This Part 2 is really about the best approaches from my experience in the pivotal “HOW to think it through” part of strategic branding.

 No-Slip Branding Tips & Sparks For Strategic Smarts

 Branding or Re-Branding is NOT a fill-in-the-blank exercise.
 If you do that, you will not be “thinking,” you will merely be answering questions from a database in your brain that supposedly has the “right” answers.
 Nope, don’t do that.